metabase/metabase/docs/embedding/start.md

 ## [Signed embedding](./signed-embedding.md)

-Also known as Standalone Embedding, Signed Embedding offers drill-through with custom destinations, so you can define what happens when people click on a chart, like sending people to another chart or URL–all while securing the underlying data.
+Also known as Static Embedding, Signed Embedding offers drill-through with custom destinations, so you can define what happens when people click on a chart, like sending people to another chart or URL–all while securing the underlying data.

 ## [Parameters for signed embeds](./signed-embedding-parameters.md)